• Skip to primary navigation

 Ingredient Notes

-squash – we make this recipe using beautiful yellow squash, zucchini can also be used.
+• Squash: We make this recipe using yellow squash, but zucchini can also be used.
+Try my Air Fryer Zucchini Fries for a zucchini version.

 I use a mandolin like this one to get perfectly even slices.
 Mandolins are very sharp and can be dangerous.
 I am extremely cautious when I use mine.
 Lee is not allowed to use it because of a “prior incident” and my former boss nearly cut the tip of his finger off using one.